sloisel/streamcapture/README.md

-On Windows, `sys.stdout` and `sys.stderr` do not take kindly to their `fileno()` being redirected with `os.dup2`. `StreamCapture` features an optional workaround, enabled by the `monkeypatching` optional parameter to the constructor.
+On Windows, `sys.stdout` and `sys.stderr` do not take kindly to their `fileno()` being redirected with `os.dup2`. `StreamCapture` features an optional workaround, enabled by the `monkeypatch` optional parameter to the constructor.
 When enabled, the workaround overwrites `stream.write(...)` by an implementation that sends everything to `os.write(self.fd,...)`.
-This workaround is enabled when `monkeypatching=True` and disabled when `monkeypatching=False`.
+This workaround is enabled when `monkeypatch=True` and disabled when `monkeypatch=False`.
-The default is `monkeypatching=None`, in which case monkeypatching is enabled only when `platform.system()=='Windows'`.
+The default is `monkeypatch=None`, in which case monkeypatching is enabled only when `platform.system()=='Windows'`.

 When writing to multiple streams and file descriptors, sometimes the order in which the writes